Mental Health Facilities Island County, WA

 Sea Mar Behavioral Health Oak Harbor

-Sea Mar Behavioral Health Oak Harbor is a mental health clinic in Island County, Washington, located at 31640 State Route 20, Suite 1, 98277 zip code.
-Sea Mar Behavioral Health Oak Harbor offers telemedicine/telehealth and outpatient treatment.
-Sea Mar Behavioral Health Oak Harbor provides individual psychotherapy, group therapy and behavior modification to seniors 65 or older, children / adolescents and young adults.
-Sea Mar Behavioral Health Oak Harbor also supports children/adolescents with serious emotional disturbance, people with trauma and LGBT.
-Some other services provided by Sea Mar Behavioral Health Oak Harbor include housing services, supported employment and education services.
+Sea Mar Behavioral Health Oak Harbor is a mental health facility in Island County, WA, located at 31640 State Route 20, Suite 1, 98277.
+Sea Mar Behavioral Health Oak Harbor provides outpatient treatment and telemedicine/telehealth.
+Sea Mar Behavioral Health Oak Harbor provides group therapy, behavior modification and individual psychotherapy to adults, young adults and children / adolescents.
+Sea Mar Behavioral Health Oak Harbor also supports veterans, military families and children/adolescents with serious emotional disturbance.
+Some other services available at Sea Mar Behavioral Health Oak Harbor include family psychoeducation, case management and supported housing.

 Learn More